European Union's General

 - Conflicts of interest (COI);

-- Emergency Medical Treatment & Labor Act (EMTALA).
+- Emergency Medical Treatment & Labor Act (EMTALA) and

 Compliance programs for other content areas (for example, research, health and safety, pre- and post-award research grants and contracts, employment), other entity partners (for example, SCCA, FHCRC, Children's), or University of Washington (UW) healthcare components (for example, Dentistry, Public Health, Nursing) are within other jurisdictions.
 However, UW Medicine collaborates with its external entity partners and other parts of the UW system for any number of reasons, including but not limited to: